Degree Lintner

-°Lintner or degrees Lintner (per pound of grain) is a unit used to measure the ability of a malt to reduce starch to sugar, that is, its diastatic power.
+°Lintner or degrees Lintner is a unit used to measure the ability of a malt to reduce starch to sugar, that is, its diastatic power.
+Degrees Lintner is an intensive unit, not an extensive one; it is independent of the quantity of malt used.
 While the measurement is applicable to any amylase, in general it refers to the combined α-amylase and β-amylase used in brewing.
 The term is also generalized to diastatic malt extracts and separately prepared brewing enzymes.
 The abbreviation °L is official, but in brewing applications it may conflict with °L used for degrees Lovibond.

 JECFA, the Joint FAO/WHO Expert Committee on Food Additives, defines the degree Lintner as follows: